-Scholastica does not support importing reviewers, authors, or editors because the way we track these users is different than other software in two key ways:
+Scholastica supports importing reviewer information so you can easily invite reviewers to sign up for Scholastica and write a review.
+Scholastica does not support importing authors or editors because the way we track these users is different than other software in two key ways:

 - Authors, editors, and reviewers are linked to their individual accounts, which is created and managed by the actual user rather than the journal.
 For example, the journal does not create an editor, only the editorship.

-- Authors and reviewers are defined by their products.
-Authors are linked to the journal through a submitted manuscript, and reviewers are linked through submitted reviews or invitations to review a manuscript.
-Because of this relationship, you can't have an author without the corresponding manuscript or a reviewer without a previous invitation to review.
+- Authors are defined by their products.
+Authors are linked to the journal through a submitted manuscript.
+Because of this relationship, you can't have an author without the corresponding manuscript.

 We've found that questions about importing data are usually related to one of two concerns, which are dealt with in more detail below: getting the new journal account on Scholastica up and running, and how to handle journal reporting/statistics.